 Schiff Hardin’s summer program has two primary goals.

-- First, we want every summer associate to be able to demonstrate the professional qualities we seek in new lawyers.
+- We want every summer associate to be able to demonstrate the professional qualities we seek in new lawyers.
 We look for summer associates who are eager to learn and grow and are open to new ideas, who strive for excellence, and who are dedicated to their colleagues and the legal profession.

-- Second, we want all of our summer associates to get a realistic look at what it is like to practice law here, in terms of both the work we do and who we are.
+- We want all of our summer associates to get a realistic look at what it is like to practice law here, in terms of both the work we do and who we are.
 Our summer associates work with lawyers from different practice groups and different offices, experience the quality and range of our work, and gain substantive experience in the areas that interest them.
 By the end of the summer, our summer associates have a good feel for the firm’s work, as well as its culture.

 Experience the Work